Compañía Transatlántica Española

 Compañía Transatlántica Española, S.A.
 (Transatlantic Company of Spain, abbreviated CTE), also known as the Spanish Line in English, was a passenger ocean line that has largely ceased operations although it still exists as a company.
-It is popularly known as "La Trasatlántica" in the Spanish language (Catalan: "La Transatlàntica").
+It is popularly known as "La Trasatlántica" in the Spanish language.

 History

 CTE's first office in Spain was in Santander in the 19th century.
-Its head office was transferred to Barcelona after Antonio L. Lopez, the owner of the company, married Catalan, Dona Lluïsa Lassús Bru.
+Its head office was transferred to Barcelona after Antonio L. Lopez, the owner of the company, married Luisa Bru Lassús.

 "La Trasatlántica" was established in colonial Cuba in 1850 as "Compañia de Vapores Correos A. López" by Spanish businessman and slave trader Don Antonio L. López.
 It began operations with a 400-ton sail-steamer.

 The steamship Colón at Port Said in 1898.
 She tried unsuccessfully to break the US naval blockade of the Philippines in the Spanish–American War.

 The steamship Alfonso XIII which was launched in 1889.
 She sank at Santander in 1915.

 In 1878 Antonio L. López was ennobled with the title of Marquess of Comillas.
 His company changed its name to "Compañía Transatlántica Española", its present name, after being registered as a joint stock company in 1881.
 After the Marquess of Comillas's death in 1883, his fourth son, Don Claudio B. Lopez, took charge of the company.
 By 1894 the Compañía Transatlántica Española fleet reached 33 vessels with a total of 93,500 registered tons.

 In the 1898 Spanish–American War the Spanish Navy used 21 CTE ships as auxiliary vessels.
 They tried to break the blockade that the United States imposed on Cuba and the Philippines, the last great colonies of the Spanish crown, but were mostly unsuccessful.